anton-bogomazov/tcr-chess/README.md

 - [x] Figures' moves logic
 - [x] Game observer
 - [x] Castling
-- [ ] Approval tests WIP
+- [ ] Approval tests
-- [ ] Restrict jumping over figures
+- [x] Restrict jumping over figures
-- [ ] Game runner and GUI
+- [x] Game runner and GUI
+- [ ] Better GUI

+What I like about TCR:
+- Although rolling back the changes was frustrating, it provided a sense of safety.
+- It pushes you to test units of behaviour.
+When tests are to coupled with implementation, change is impossible to made in a few TCR iterations because it is to big.
+- Refactoring/Tidying is a great pleasure.
+- It feels like playing in a hardcore game.
+I could compare it with Super Meat Boy (I am a huge fan) because of short cycles.

+What I don't like:
+- I made some bad design decisions because I couldn't see the big picture behind the small steps.
+But, it was easy to refactor because of granularity of functions.
+- Several times I've been overwhelmed by the complexity due to the inability to make changes small, and the inability to do refactoring to make those changes easier to make.

+I'm pretty sure it's not a flaw in TCR, but in my workflow on the project:
+- A few times I got too caught up in a feature or design and neglected proper testing.
+- I consciously started the project without analysis, wanting to test TCR as my only design tool.
+Analyses are still needed (wow, how unexpected!)

-Mistakes I've made:
+Finally, mistakes I've made:
 - Lack of analysis
-- Abusing TCR by big steps (possible_moves)
+- Abusing TCR by big steps
+- Abusing TCR by copying chucks of code to clipboard

 More about TCR [here](https://www.infoq.com/articles/test-commit-revert/)